Eugène Godecharle

 Eugène-Charles-Jean Godecharle (bapt.
-15 January 1742 – 26 June 1798) was a Belgian violinist and composer.
+15 January 1742 – 26 June 1798) was a violinist and composer from the Austrian Netherlands.

 Family

 Godecharle was born into a musical family in Brussels in 1742.
 His father, Jacques-Antoine Godecharle, was master of music in the church of St Nicholas, and bass singer at the court chapel of Prince Charles of Lorraine, governor of the Austrian Netherlands.
 Eugène's brother Lambert-François was also a musician, replacing his father as master of music at St Nicholas; another brother was the sculptor Gilles-Lambert Godecharle.